dblock/code.dblock.org/_posts/2011/2011-08-31-committing-cijoe-runner-configuration-into-git.markdown

   buildqueue = true
 {% endhighlight %}

 We can also have two scripts, _git-config/build-worked_ and _git-config/build-failed_.
-Here’s the latter.
+Here's the latter.

 {% highlight sh %}
 #!/bin/sh